Optical control of an atomic inner-shell x-ray laser: Conclusion

+We propose an inner-shell XRL~scheme that allows one to produce controlled, fully coherent, single-peak \xray~pulses with intensities above~$10^{16} \U{W/cm^2}$ which are synchronized to an optical laser pulse with femtosecond accuracy.
+In our scheme, optical-laser-controlled core excitation produces a state of population inversion; spontaneously emitted x~rays which propagate along the beam axis of the FEL pump x~rays are then amplified by stimulated emission leading to \xray~lasing.

+Our XRL scheme can be modified in such a way that it works inversely to what has been discussed in this work by shifting the central frequency~$\omega\X{P}$ of the FEL x~rays to the $1s \to 1s^{-1} \, 3p$~resonance.
+Then, the optical laser dressing suppresses the $K$-shell absorption cross section by core electrons of neon as seen in Fig.~\ref{fig:crosssection} and x~rays from the FEL are only absorbed efficiently when optical light is not present.
+This can be used to produce a short XRL~pulse from a long FEL \xray~pulse by applying a long optical laser pulse with an interruption of a few femtoseconds.

+Our proposed XRL goes beyond what can be realized at present-day \xray~FELs and will stimulate feasible and attractive future \xray~science.
+Especially challenging for an experimental realization of our scheme is the achievement of~$3 \E{13}$~FEL photons in a $0.4 \eV$~bandwidth interval which is not currently possible, for example, at the soft \xray~instrument of LCLS for which estimates reveal that about~$2 \E{10}$~photons are available under such conditions~\cite{Schlotter:SX-12}.
+Our idea thus opens up perspectives for future two-color pump-probe experiments.

-In conclusion, the XRL scheme presented here allows one to produce controlled, fully coherent, single peak \xray~pulses with intensities above~$10^{16} \U{W/cm^2}$ that are synchronized to an optical laser pulse with femtosecond accuracy.
-It thus opens up perspectives for two-color pump-probe experiments.
-The optically controlled XRL offers a novel way to measure the time jitter between SASE radiation and an optical laser at present-day facilities.
-Namely, by placing a filter behind the gas cell that absorbs an intensity of up to~$10^{11} \U{W/cm^2}$, the output of the FEL \xray-only XRL can be entirely absorbed.
-Then, XRL output is only generated when the optical laser pulse overlaps with the front of the \xray~FEL pulse.
-This allows to determine the overlap between x~rays and the optical laser with femtosecond precision.
-Multicolor \xray~lasing on several transitions, as predicted for a core-ionization-pumped XRL~\cite{Rohringer:AI-09,Rohringer:ER-10,Rohringer:LA-09} may not occur because the \xray~FEL photon energy is too low to core-ionize neon cations.
-Above all, the optically controlled XRL facilitates to imprint the transverse intensity profile of the optical laser pulse onto the XRL pulse.
+The optically controlled XRL offers a different way to measure the time jitter between FEL~radiation and an optical laser that complements existing methods at present-day facilities~\cite{Bionta:SE-11,*Schorb:XR-12, *Harmand:FF-13}.
+Namely, choosing a length of the gas cell of~$1.1 \U{mm}$ [Fig.~\ref{fig:output}] and placing a suitable filter~\cite{Henke:XR-93,*Henke:XI-10} behind the gas cell that absorbs an intensity of up to~$10^{11} \U{W/cm^2}$, the output of the FEL-\xray-only XRL can be entirely absorbed.
+Then, XRL output is only generated when the optical laser pulse overlaps with the front of the FEL pulse.
+This allows one to determine the overlap between x~rays and the optical laser with femtosecond precision.
+Also the FEL x~rays are damped down by many orders of magnitude by the propagation in the macroscopic medium and by the filter afterwards.
+Since the photon energies of the XRL and the FEL are comparable, the filter attenuates both beams by similar amounts.
+In order to distinguish between XRL light and FEL x~rays, either a spectrometer is required to resolve the different photon energies or an inclined-beam experimental setup needs to ensure a spatial separation of both beams after propagation through the medium.

-We would like to thank Stefano M.~Cavaletto for fruitful discussions.
-C.B.~was supported by the Chemical Sciences, Geosciences, and Biosciences Division of the Office of Basic Energy Sciences, Office of Science, U.S.~Department of Energy, under Contract No.~DE-AC02-06CH11357.